coveooss/gotemplate/README.md

 See: https://github.com/coveo/gotemplate/blob/master/README.md for complete documentation.

 Flags:
   -h, --help                  Show context-sensitive help (also try --help-long and --help-man).
+  -R, --razor                 Allow razor like expressions (@variable), on by default --no-razor to disable
-      --delimiters={{,}},@    Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
+      --math                  Include Math library, on by default --no-math to disable --sprig                 Include Sprig library, on by default --no-sprig to disable --delimiters={{,}},@    Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
   -i, --import=file ...
 Import variables files (could be any of YAML, JSON or HCL format) -V, --var=values ...
 Import named variables (if value is a file, the content is loaded)